 To request your certificate:

 Students can now order a transcript through MY YU.
 Please refer to the Transcript Ordering Procedures for step by step instructions.
 Please make sure you read carefully the information regarding ordering an electronic email (PDF) transcript.
 If there are pending issues such as grading, degree conferral, outside coursework, etc., it may be necessary to review your unofficial transcript beforehand to ensure aesthetical content.

-In order to be considered for degree conferral, you must submit an Application for Graduation to the Office of the Registrar by the deadlines listed below.
+In order to be considered for degree conferral, you must submit a Graduation Application to the Office of the Registrar by the deadlines listed below.
 All doctoral students are required to apply for and obtain a Master's en route degree en route must also complete the Graduation Application by the appropriate deadline.
 Degrees are conferred September 30th, January 31st, June 30th, and August 31st of each year.
 In order to be eligible for a degree, you must complete all program requirements by the degree date.
 For doctoral students, this includes but is not limited to completion of all required coursework, externships, internships, passing the oral defense, completion of all revisions, and submission of a research project/dissertation.

 Applications for the January degree are due November 1st while applications for the June, August, and September degrees are due March 1st.
-Degrees are only conferred when the Office of the Registrar officially confims that all requirements have been met.
+Degrees are only conferred when the Office of the Registrar officially confirms that all requirements have been met.
 If a student does not meet the requirements for the date she applied, she must file a new application for each subsequent degree date until the degree is conferred.
 Diplomas will be mailed to the address the student lists on the Graduation Application within 8 weeks of the degree date.

 Students who plan to defend must schedule their oral defense with the Psychology Office at least 2 weeks in advance of their oral defense date.
 Students who plan to graduate should schedule their oral defense early enough to have time to work on revisions and submit their research project/dissertation before the degree date.